nwallenfang/autobattler-3d/README.md

   - used for transitioning between exploration and combat
 - [ ] Texture blending using noise
   - used to mix grass and dirt textures
-- [ ] Using 3D Particle shaders
-  - used for bullets / magic in combat
 - [ ] Making pretty clouds
 - [ ] Transparency type shader effect
   - Used when the player model is covered by environment
+- [x] Using 3D Particle shaders
+  - used for dust when the player is dashing
 - [x] Using Vertex displacement shaders
   - used when walking through tall grass in exploration view